pdxiv/go-network-test/README.md

 ```
 ## Concepts
 ### Communication terminology
-All incoming communication to a service is called "Sink" (think, "sink to") and all outgoing communication from a service is called rise (think, "rise from").
-The central component handling all messages is called a "Seq".
-(Typically, your system will only have one active Seq.)
-All other components are referred to as "App".
+- Sink: Incoming communication to a service (think, "sink to").
+- Rise: Iutgoing communication from a service (think, "rise from").
+- Seq: Central service handling all messages.
+Typically, your system will only have one active Seq.
+- App: All other services.
 ```
            +-------+
   App Sink |       | App Rise